Keras

 )

-By default (save_freq="epoch") the callback creates a checkpoint and uploads it as an artifact after each epoch.
-If we pass an integer to save_freq the checkpoint will be created after that many batches.
+By default (save_freq="epoch"), the callback creates a checkpoint and uploads it as an artifact after each epoch.
+To create a checkpoint after a specific number of batches, set save_freq to an integer.
 To checkpoint after N epochs, compute the cardinality of the train dataloader and pass it to save_freq:

 WandbModelCheckpoint(